-The Tribunal can also decide whether to retain jurisdiction (i.e. authority to decide the matter itself) or to direct one of the parties to commence court proceedings.
-If the Tribunal retains jurisdiction, it must determine the matter referred by considering the underlying merits of the substantive dispute between the parties.
+The Tribunal can also decide whether to decide the matter itself or direct one of the parties to commence court proceedings.
+If the Tribunal is deciding the issue, it must determine the matter referred by considering the underlying merits of the substantive dispute between the parties.
 In presenting the case, the parties are not restricted by the arguments previously put forward to the Registrar.
 New arguments may be made, and expert evidence can be heard during the proceedings.

 Following the proceedings, the Tribunal will usually decide one of two ways: